US STOCKS-Wall Street rally pauses as big tech loses steam

 By Herbert Lash

-Feb 10 (Reuters) - The S&P 500 and the Nasdaq edged slightly higher after slipping from record levels in volatile trading on Wednesday, as energy and financials rose but some big tech stocks limited those gains amid an ongoing rotation of portfolio holdings.
+Feb 10 (Reuters) - The S&P 500 and the Nasdaq edged slightly lower from record levels on Wednesday as energy and financials rose but some big tech stocks limited gains amid an ongoing rotation of portfolio holdings.

-Remarks by Federal Reserve Chairman Jerome Powell that there should be no expectation of withdrawing support to the economy before the coronavirus pandemic is under control appeared to help lift the S&P 500 slightly into the black.
+Remarks by Federal Reserve Chairman Jerome Powell, who reassured investors interest rates will remain low for some time to spur the economy and jobs growth, provided no new insights on the U.S. central bank's stance on monetary policy.

+Powell is reiterating the Fed’s stance on staying with interest rates where they are until you see sustained inflation, said Jason Pride, chief investment officer for Private Wealth at Glenmede in Philadelphia.
+"I don’t think anything coming out there is surprising."

-Tesla Inc's TSLA.O 4.6% slide and drops of 1% or less by Amazon.com Inc's AMZN.O, Microsoft Corp MSFT.O and Apple Inc AAPL.O weighed the most on the S&P 500 and the Nasdaq.
+A wave of selling in high-riding Tesla Inc's TSLA.O and lesser declines in Amazon.com Inc's AMZN.O, Microsoft Corp MSFT.O and Apple Inc AAPL.O pulled the Nasdaq down and weighed the most on the S&P 500.

-The consumer discretionary index .SPLRCD, down 1.1%, was the biggest drag on the S&P, with information technology .SPLRCT another drag.
-On the upside, energy .SPNY rose 1.4% and financials .SPSY gained 0.2%.
+The consumer discretionary index .SPLRCD was the biggest drag on the S&P, with information technology .SPLRCT another drag.
+On the upside, energy .SPNY and financials .SPSYrose.

 A broadening of market leadership is underway with the focus on big tech easing off and sectors such as energy and financials gaining traction, said David Bahnsen, chief investment officer at The Bahnsen Group in Newport Beach, California.